Close Banner

 How many reservations can I have?

 You can only have one active return time at once.
-This is separate from the Advance Selections, which you can have two per day.
-You can have both advance selections and return times active at the same time.
-Both Advance Selections and return times will appear as plans in the My Disney Experience app.
+The return time will appear as part of your plans in the My Disney Experience app.

 Yes!
 Return times can now be modified or canceled in the My Disney Experience app.
 Anyone in the party may modify the reservation, but the guest with DAS must enter the attraction.